timescale/docs/use-timescale/configuration/customize-configuration.md

 of the new service.

 <Highlight type="warning">
-You can modify most parameters without restarting the Timescale Cloud Service.
+You can modify most parameters without restarting the Timescale Service.
 However, some changes do require a restart, resulting in some brief downtime that is usually about 30&nbsp;seconds.
 An example of a change that needs a restart is modifying the compute resources of a running service.